qwertystop/qwertystop.github.io/_drafts/dd-platformers.md

 ### Seriality and dimensions

 The whole point of establishing a series is that the consumer knows what to expect, no?
-As such, it's no surprise that games in the same series tended to have a lot in common.
+As such, it's no surprise that **games in the same series tended to have a lot in common**.
 Unfortunately, that doesn't give me very much information.
 Every metric was similar across all or almost all of the games in any given series.

 One notable standout here was a correlation with the **2D/3D divide**, which